Critical Link from U to SWU

-The market is expected to remain vulnerable over the next decade as production capacity has been cut back in the face of lower post-Fukushima demand and a significant drop in market prices.
-Additional problems continue to appear in the conversion market, such as a lengthy shutdown at Honeywell's Metropolis plant in 2012.
-Hydrofluoric acid, transportation packaging, labor, and various other production costs have increased.
-Additionally, new investment may need to be made in capacity given aging facilities as well as the closures of the Springfields Fuels Ltd. plant in the UK and the Angarsk plant in Russia.
-Thus, the market is clearly in a transition phase, with important implications for buyers and sellers alike.
+The conversion market is expected to remain vulnerable over the next decade as production capacity has been cut back in the face of lower post-Fukushima demand and market price volatility.
+The decision in late 2017 by Honeywell to shutter its Metropolis plant until market conditions improve is another indication of the uncertain nature of the supply picture in this industry.
+Additionally, new investment may need to be made in capacity given aging facilities as well as the closures of the Springfields Fuels Ltd. plant in the UK and the Angarsk plant in Russia in 2014.
+Thus, the conversion market is clearly in a transition phase, with important implications for buyers and sellers alike.

-UxC's Conversion Market Outlook (CMO) report addresses all of these events and provides a thorough supply-demand analysis plus spot and LT price forecasts for conversion services.
-In addition to market analysis and contracting review, the annual report also includes a topical essay.
+UxC's Conversion Market Outlook (CMO) report addresses all of these events and provides a thorough supply-demand analysis plus spot and LT price forecasts for conversion services through 2035.
+In addition to market analysis and contracting reviews, the annual report also includes a topical essay.
 Also included with the CMO report package are monthly updates via email to UxC's proprietary leading conversion spot price indicator system for one year, and a mid-year market update report.
-Please contact Eric Webb (see below) for details.

 Please see our product flier in Adobe Acrobat PDF format.